Skip to content Skip to footer navigation

 Wrap-around front handle

-Loop-shaped handle facilitates handling the tool for trimming horizontally, vertically or at an angle.
+A loop-shaped handle makes it easier to handle the tool when trimming horizontally, vertically or at an angle.
 Rear handles may also rotate for vertical or horizontal trimming.

 Safety